List of Chicken Girls episodes: Season 7 (2020)

 PK, Claire, Jordan, Leyla, Gus, Bel, Darnell, and Eggie are introduced this season as the new main characters (alongside Harmony, Brittany, and Katie).
 The season's original premiere date was September 1, 2020 but was pushed back to September 8.

 Season 8 (2021)

 With Rhyme and her friends all grown up, Harmony has found her own squad of Chicken Girls.
 But with all their new interests, secrets and crushes, can this girl group survive middle school?

 Season 9 (2021–22)

 In season 9, new characters Poppy, Emerson and Yasmina are introduced.
 On December 14, 2021, Brat TV released the mid-season finale of season 9.
 The remainder of season 9 was released from February to April, 2022.

-This would also mark Harmony’s last season as a major character on the series, making her the last character to have any affiliation with the series’ original cast dating back to Season 1.
+This would also mark Harmony's last season as a major character on the series, making her the last character to have any direct connection with the series’ original cast dating back to Season 1.

-Season 10 (2022)
+Season 10 (2022-23)

+Season 11 (2023)

+In season 11, the episode titles are in a different format than the previous 10 seasons.